Research and Innovation background

 - Low Carbon Development Strategy of Latvia 2050

-Within Latvia, the Ministry of Education and Science plays a major role in research and innovation activities.
-Theydevelop national science and technology development policy and coordinate international cooperation programs in the fields of research and technology.
+- Ministry of Education and Science: Plays a major role in research and innovation activities.
+They develop national science and technology development policy and coordinate international cooperation programs in the fields of research and technology.

-The Ministry of Economics is the leading government authority in the field of economic policy, whose competences include development and implementation of innovation development policy.
+- Ministry of Economics: The leading government authority in the field of economic policy, whose competences include development and implementation of innovation development policy.
 Information on innovation such as: innovation theory; innovation policy in Latvia and the European Union; innovative products in Latvia; innovation support programs; is available on the Latvian Innovation Portal.

 - Energy efficient and safe road and rail transport;